Pupster1569/Pi-Pico-W-Weather-Station/README.md

   * scl: 27
 * #### ANEMOMETER PINS
   * data: 28
 Power is supplied to the modules via the Pico's 3.3V pin and ground is supplied by any of the Pico's ground pins

+---
+# Settings.ini Documentation
+[setting] - input type

+#### Wi-Fi Settings
+* Wi-Fi SSID - string
+  * Name of the network the pico will connect to when the server is toggled
+* Wi-Fi Pass - string
+  * Password for aforementioned network name

+#### NTP Settings
+* Time Zone Offset - integer
+  * Sets your current time zone, for example my time zone is GMT+2 therefore my offset will be 2
+* NTP Server - string
+  * Sets the server to get the current network protocol time (ntp).
+This should'nt need to be changed as [pool.ntp.org](pool.ntp.org) is the standard

+#### RPM
+* Threshold - integer
+  * Changes the threshold for the edge detection
+* Max Time Diff - integer
+  * Sets the maximum allowed time between each edge, the higher the value the lower the rpm that the system can detect.
+Not to be confused with Timeout
+* Timeout - integer
+  * Sets the time that it takes with no edge updates before the rpm gets set to 0
+* Update Interval - integer
+  * Sets the delay between each display update
+* Log Interval - integer
+  * Sets the delay between each log to the data file

+#### Other
+* Debug - boolean
+  * Toggles extra info for debugging (recommended set to false)
+* File Type - string
+  * Sets the file type of the data log output.
+Supported file types are: txt, csv

+---
-You are free to use these files as you wish.
-I do however ask that if you decide to re-upload it, please credit it me :)
+⚠️You are free to use these files as you wish.
+I do however ask that if you decide to re-upload it, please credit it me :)⚠️